Music in Rostock: Medieval and Renaissance periods

 The earliest known records of musical activity in Rostock date to the late 13th century.
-There are records of the instrumentalists Herbordus ‘timponator’ (1287), Stacius ‘basunre’ (1288), and Johannes ‘lireman’ (1288) serving in the capacity of civic musicians.
-Many 14th and 15th century records have survived listing the names of town musicians, minstrels, and organists.
-In the 15th century the town had music posts for 'fistulatores', 'piper', and 'bassuner'.
+There are records of the instrumentalists, Herbordus ‘timponator’ (1287), Stacius ‘basunre’ (1288), and Johannes ‘lireman’ (1288) serving in the capacity of civic musicians.
+Many of 14th and 15th century records have survived listing the names of town musicians, minstrels, and organists.
+In the 15th century, the town had music posts for 'fistulatores', 'piper', and 'bassuner'.
 A fourth position, 'kunstspielleute', was added in the 16th century.

-In 1419 the University of Rostock was established; one of the oldest universities in Northern Europe.
-At that institution the Rostocker Liederbuch, a collection of 51 late medieval songs in German and Latin, was compiled from 1465-1487.
+The University of Rostock was established in 1419; one of the oldest universities in Northern Europe.
+This is where the Rostocker Liederbuch, a collection of 51 late medieval songs in German and Latin, was compiled from 1465-1487.
 The University library also houses the extensive music library compiled by John Albert I, Duke of Mecklenburg in the 16th century, and later acquired another great historic music library from the Duchess Louise Frederica of Württemberg upon her death in 1791.

-The 16th century Protestant Reformer and clergyman Joachim Slüter published the first hymn books in Low German in Rostock in 1525 and 1531.
+The 16th-century Protestant Reformer and clergyman Joachim Slüter published the first hymn books in Low German in Rostock in 1525 and 1531.